zephia/laravel-pilot/README.md

 # laravel-pilot
-This package is and implementation of Pilot CRM API for Laravel Framework.
+This package is a wrapper of Pilot CRM API Client PHP Class for Laravel Framework.

 ## Installation